danithaca/s2c2/tests/README.md

   * `@core`: the absolute essential things to test on all conditions
   * `@local`: make sure to test on local environment
   * `@live`: make sure to test on live environment
+  * `@dev`: for development purpose only, should use ~@dev when do real testing.

 Steps
 ---------------

 ```
+default |  When I open the recent email: :index
+default |  When I open the latest email
 default |  Then (I )break
 default |  Then show email content
 default |  Then show email parsed content